soil-initiative/stacks/proposals/stacks/Overview.md

       (local.set $output (call $do_work (local.get $input))
       (stack.switch_call $work_completed $complete_work (local.get $output) (global.get_clear $manager))
     catch $abort $aborted
-    catch_all
-      unreachable
     )
   ) ;; $aborted : [stackref]
   (stack.switch_call $thread_aborted $finish_aborting)
 )
 ```

-A `rout` is similar to a `func` in many ways.
-There are a few differences: the first instructions of the body must be instructions like `block` and `try` that do nothing besides set up control flow, followed by `stack.start`.
+A `rout` is similar to a `func` but with one critical difference: the first instructions of the body must be instructions like `block` and `try` that do nothing besides set up control flow, followed by `stack.start`.
 This sets up a stack frame that is awaiting an event and set to handle that event.
-Another difference is that the type signature of a `rout` never has a return type - because it does not return a value.

 The instruction `stack.extend $rout $event? : [ti* stackref] -> [stackref]`, where `$rout` is a `rout (param ti*) (result to*)` and `$event` (if specified) is an `event (param to*)`, extends the given stack with the frame for `$rout` with the given values as its arguments.
 The resulting stack is waiting at the instruction `stack.start : [] -> unreachable` for an event.